Skip to content

 GoKids is a brand that creates educational mobile apps, games, and content for toddlers (ages 2-5)

-On May 28, 2026, the 0day Syndicate ransomware group listed GoKids on its leak site, confirming it had exfiltrated internal files from the company behind popular educational apps and games for children aged 2 to 5.
+On May 28, 2026, the 0day Syndicate ransomware group listed GoKids on its leak site, claiming it had exfiltrated internal files from the company behind popular educational apps and games for children aged 2 to 5.
 The affected domains include gokids gokidspublishing.com, dev.redpilotstudio.com, and gokidsmobile.com.
 While the exact number of individuals impacted remains unknown, any parent who has created an account, made a purchase, or entered personal details while using GoKids apps or websites may have their information now at risk.

 Public reporting indicates that 0day Syndicate posted proof of the breach on its dark web leak site, showing samples of stolen internal files.
 The incident stems from a ransomware attack in which the group claims to have both encrypted systems and exfiltrated data.
 GoKids has not yet issued a public statement detailing the precise scope or the specific types of information taken.
 Available reporting describes the exposed material as internal files, which in similar incidents often include customer records, email addresses, phone numbers, purchase histories, and account credentials.